Jing-Gu/zettelkasten/content/02-Literature Notes/Self-improvement/How to take smart notes.md

+---
+title: How to take smart notes
-Author: Sönke Ahrens
+author: Sönke Ahrens

-Published year: 2017
+year: "2017"

-Genres: #Productivity #Self-improvement

-Status: DONE
+tags:
+ - Productivity
+ - Self-improvement
+finished:
+---

 # The Book in 3 Sentences